muhamuttaqien/siamese-fruits-detector/README.md

 ## Deep Learning Framework

-To research and implement the technique, I'm supported by two popular open-source Deep Learning framework, namely: [Pytorch](https://pytorch.org/) and [ReNom](https://renom.jp).
+To research and implement the technique, I was supported by two popular open-source Deep Learning framework, namely: [Pytorch](https://pytorch.org/) and [ReNom](https://renom.jp).

 ## Evaluation